Building inspection

 in Montreal.

-After 2,500+ inspections in the city, we have identified recurring problems specific to Montreal buildings.
-Here is what we watch closely.
+After thousands of inspections in the city, we have identified recurring problems specific to Montreal buildings.
+Use our free inspection checklist to prepare, and here is what we watch closely.

-Foundation cracks — Differential settlement caused by clay soil, freeze-thaw cycles, mature tree roots
+Foundation cracks — Differential settlement caused by clay soil, freeze-thaw cycles, mature tree roots.
+Many century-old buildings still rest on stone foundations

 Aging plumbing — Cast iron, lead or galvanized pipes in pre-1970 buildings.
 Leak, contamination and low pressure risks

-Obsolete electrical wiring — Knob-and-tube in pre-1945 homes, Federal Pioneer or Sylvania panels, overloaded circuits in converted triplexes
+Obsolete electrical wiring — Knob-and-tube in pre-1945 homes, Federal Pioneer or Sylvania panels, overloaded circuits in converted triplexes.
+These deficiencies can constitute a hidden defect if undisclosed

 Asbestos and vermiculite — Vermiculite insulation (often asbestos-contaminated) in attics of homes built between 1920 and 1990

-Basement water infiltration — Aging or absent French drain, iron ochre, poor grading, deteriorated foundation joints
+Basement water infiltration — Aging or absent French drain, iron ochre, poor grading, deteriorated foundation joints.
+Learn about the link between moisture, mold and ventilation

-Deficient flat roofs — Aging multi-layer membrane, insufficient drainage, snow accumulation, thermal bridges causing ice dams
+Deficient flat roofs — Aging multi-layer membrane, insufficient drainage, snow accumulation, thermal bridges causing ice dams.
+Infrared thermography reveals heat loss invisible to the naked eye.
+Discover the most common flat roof challenges in Montreal's duplexes and triplexes

-Basement mold — Inadequate ventilation, chronic moisture, organic materials in contact with concrete
+Basement mold — Inadequate ventilation, chronic moisture, organic materials in contact with concrete.
+Our mold and air quality inspection identifies the source and extent of the problem

 Deteriorated masonry — Crumbling mortar joints, frost-cracked bricks, rusted lintels above windows